nus-cs2103-AY2324S1/ip/docs/README.md

 ## Features

-### 1. Add a To-Do Task

-To add a todo-task without a specific time.

-### 2. Add a Deadline
+### Managing your tasks

+Users can add 3 types of tasks:
+1. a TODO task that only contains a description.
-To add a task with a deadline.
+2. a DEADLINE task that consists of description and a deadline.

-### 3. Add an Event

-To add an event with a specific time frame.

-### 4. Mark a task
+3. an EVENT that consists of a description, start date and end date.

+### Access your tasks
-To mark a task as completed.
+1. mark a task as done

-### 5. Unmark a task
+2. mark a task as undone

-To unmark a completed task.

-### 6. Delete a Task

-To remove a task from your list.
+3. delete a task

-### 7. List All Tasks

-To view a list of all your tasks

-### 8. Help command

-If you need a quick reminder of available commands.

-### 9.Ending the Session

-When you're done managing your tasks.
+4. find task(s) using its description.

 ## Usage